orthanc-mirrors/orthanc-book/Sphinx/source/users/debian-packages.rst

 Introduction
 ------------

-Orthanc is available as an offical `Debian package
+Orthanc is available as an official `Debian package
 <https://packages.debian.org/search?keywords=orthanc&searchon=names&exact=1&suite=all&section=all>`__
 that is continuously updated by the Orthanc core developers in the `Debian Sid/unstable distribution